Arcaffe

-Arcaffe (ארקפה) is a chain of cafes in Israel with 29 outlets across the country.
+Arcaffe (ארקפה) is a chain of cafes in Israel with 69 outlets across the country.
 The chain was established in 1995 with the aim of bringing Italian espresso bars to Israel.
-Arcaffe launched its international activity by signing a cooperation agreement with Galeries Lafayette, a mall in Paris.
+Arcaffe launched its international activity by signing a cooperation agreement with Galeries Lafayette, a French department store.
 Arcaffe now operates two branches in France.
 Arcaffe, which has upscale pretensions, chooses its locations carefully, preferring affluent neighborhoods and high-tech centers.